Laminational models for some spaces of polynomials of any degree: General properties of invariant geodesic laminations

 Lemma~\ref{l:perinf} implies Corollary~\ref{c:noinf}.

-\begin{cor} Suppose that $G$ is a periodic gap of a geolamination $\lam$, whose remap has degree one.
-Then at most countably many pairwise unlinked leaves of other \gl s can be located inside $G$. \end{cor}
+\begin{cor} Suppose that $G$ is a periodic gap of an invariant geodesic lamination $\lam$, whose remap has degree one.
+Then at most countably many pairwise unlinked leaves of other invariant geodesic laminations can be located inside $G$. \end{cor}

+We say that a chord is located \emph{inside} $G$ if it is a subset of $G$ and intersects the interior of $G$.

-\begin{proof} Clearly, any chord located inside $G$ has its endpoints at vertices of $G$.
+\begin{proof} Any chord located inside $G$ has its endpoints at vertices of $G$.
 Since in case (1) of Lemma~\ref{l:perinf} there are countably many vertices of $G$, we may assume that case (2) of Lemma~\ref{l:perinf} holds.
-Applying the semiconjugacy $\varphi$ from this lemma we see that if a leaf $\ell$ is located inside $G$ and its endpoints are not mapped to the same point by $\varphi$, then $\ell$ will eventually cross itself.
-If there are uncountably many leaves of \gl s inside $G$ then among them there must exist a leaf $\ell$ whose endpoints belong to distinct fibers of $\ph$.
-By the above some forward images of $\ell$ cross each other, a contradiction. \end{proof}
+Applying the semiconjugacy $\varphi$ from this lemma, we see that if a leaf $\ell$ is located in $G$ and its endpoints do not map to the same point by $\varphi$, then an iterated image of $\ell$ will eventually cross $\ell$.
+If there are uncountably many leaves of geodesic laminations inside $G$, then among them there must exist a leaf $\ell$ with endpoints in distinct fibers of $\ph$.
+By the above, some forward images of $\ell$ cross each other, a contradiction. \end{proof}